Houhoa/fragmentomics/README.md

 	```
 	python coverage.py
 	```
-6. You will receive the results of the test cases with six evaluation indicators.

 ## Usage
-After you have prepared the cell-free DNA sequencing file, you can use the code in "fragmentation patterns" to calculate the fragmentation pattern features.
+1. After you have prepared the cell-free DNA sequencing file, you can use the code in "fragmentation patterns" to calculate the fragmentation pattern features.
-After you have computed the fragmentation pattern, you can construct a model using the fragmentation pattern matrix and the class labels of the samples, with code similar to that in the "model" folder.
+2. After you have computed the fragmentation pattern, you can construct a model using the fragmentation pattern matrix and the class labels of the samples, with code similar to that in the "model" folder.

 ## Citation
 ```